apache/beam/website/www/site/content/en/documentation/io/built-in/cdap.md

 Optionally you can pass the following optional parameters:

-- `pullFrequencySec` which is delay in seconds between polling for new records updates.
+- `pullFrequencySec`, which is delay in seconds between polling for new records updates.
-- `startOffset` which is inclusive start offset from which the reading should be started.
+- `startOffset`, which is inclusive start offset from which the reading should be started.

 For example: